-Milk Chocolate Peanut Butter Mousse with Crunch Topping
+Milk Chocolate Peanut Butter Mousse with Crunch Topping is salty, sweet, and nutty – a deliciously addictive combination.

 Back in May when I attended the Thermador event in Scottsdale, we were treated to a lovely dinner at BLT Steak.
 One of the desserts I sampled was a chocolate-peanut butter mousse.
 It was fantastic.
 It had some sort of almost invisible crunchy topping that added a lovely unexpected contrast of texture.
 I actually wrote about it briefly when I posted this recipe for Frozen Chocolate Peanut Butter Pie.
 Can you tell I love chocolate & peanut butter?